 Highway authorities have a duty to make sure that their Definitive Map is as complete and accurate as possible.
 It is known that - in common with the position in many other counties - many of Suffolk's historic rights of way have not yet been put on the Map.

-The County Council has an on-going programme of investigation of claimed public rights of way and, as a result, there is a steady stream of paths being added to the Map when the case has been proved – see 'Changes and additions to the Suffolk network'.
+The County Council has an on-going programme of investigation of claimed public rights of way and as a result, there is a steady stream of paths being added to the Map when the case has been proved.

 However, unless the current provisions of the Countryside and Rights of Way Act 200 are changed, the process of mapping historic routes will come to end in January 2026 - on which date most rights of way that have not been put on the Map will be legally extinguished.
 Further information about this can be seen at:

 The Suffolk Area branch of the Ramblers' Association is closely involved with this process and keen to make sure that all historic rights of way are safely 'on the Map' by that date.